Upsonic/KOT/docs/decorator_functions.md

 has_children: false
 ---
 ## Decorator Functions
-This is an fast method for implementing Upsonic database to your function in one line.
+This is an fast method for implementing Upsonic to your function in one line.

 ## Saving of an Function